matejkriz/react-native-today-widget/README.md

 ```bash
 react-native log-ios
 ```
+> In your extension scheme’s Run phase, you specify a `host app` as the executable

 ### Memory limitation
 The memory limit for Today Widget on device is 16 MB.
 (Great explanation is in this [talk by Conrad Kramer](https://cocoaheads.tv/memory-use-in-extensions-by-conrad-kramer/))